 Mara Expedition Camp stay 4 pay 3 special offer

 Enjoy some extra time at Mara Expedition Camp free of charge!
 You will get one night for free when booking a three night safari at Mara Expedition.
-This special offer is applicable for new bookings for arrivals between 11 January and 31 May 2021, 1 November and 19 December 2021, and between 11 January and 31 May 2022.
+This special offer is applicable for new bookings for arrivals between 1 November and 19 December 2023, between 11 January and 14 June 2024 and between 1 November and 19 December 2024.
 This special offer may not be combined with any other special offers.